Teodorneishan/go-ethereum/README.md

-Gather private key with this script  - serves the configuration file for the Hardhat environment, in the specified getDev private network
+Gather private key with this CUSTOM script (extractPrivateKey.js) - serves the configuration file for the Hardhat environment, in the specified getDev private network

 Install prerequisites for using the script.